-- 2.55 This policy will apply where; - a site allocation is in multiple ownership, or - where allocations are adjacent to each other or other permitted sites that are not yet implemented, or - where it is otherwise known that development is likely to come forward on neighbouring land.
+- 2.52 This policy will apply where; - a site allocation is in multiple ownership, or - where allocations are adjacent to each other or other permitted sites that are not yet implemented, or - where it is otherwise known that development is likely to come forward on neighbouring land

-- 2.56 Masterplans will normally be sought for developments which are for the combined total of: - 100 dwellings or more in the settlements of Cranleigh, Farnham, Godalming or Haslemere, or - 50 or more dwellings outside of the above-named settlements. - 2.57 To demonstrate that the requirements of this policy have been met, the design and access statement accompanying an application should identify other planned development nearby, set out information on engagement which has taken place with neighbouring developers and landowners, and detail how this has informed the proposals.
+2.53 Masterplans will normally be sought for developments with a combined total of 100 homes or more which are for the combined total of:

+- 100 dwellings or more in the settlements of Cranleigh, Farnham, Godalming or Haslemere, or - 50 or more dwellings outside of the above-named settlements. - 2.54 To demonstrate that the requirements of this policy have been met, the design and access statement accompanying an application should identify other planned development nearby, set out information on engagement which has taken place with neighbouring developers and landowners, and detail how this has informed the proposals.

+Local Plan Part 1 parent TD1: Townscape and Design

+policies

-Local Plan Part 1 parent policies TD1: Townscape and Design Other documents or The Healthy Street for Surrey Design Guide guidance Monitoring Indicator: Provision of masterplans for proximate development sites.
-Target: Adjacent development sites are developed and delivered in a coordinated way.
+Other documents or The Healthy Street for Surrey Design Guide Surrey Design AM6

+guidance Guide (2002) Aivio

+Monitoring Indicator:

+Provision of masterplans for proximate development sites.

+Target:

+Adjacent development sites are developed and delivered in a

+coordinated way.